redionxhepa/A-large-scale-analysis-of-images-on-4chan-using-face-recognition/README.md

 ```
 python readTheEntities.py --input --output
 ```
-Explanations to be added for each parameter.
+In the scripts the explanations are added for each parameter.